mohiulalamprince/docker-app/README.md

 - Git pull from circle ci using docker container
 - Circle CI to docker hub push as a image
-- Deploy to digital ocean
+- Deploy to digital ocean as a docker swarm